 When it comes to search engine optimization success, content is king.
 You have to get your content strategy right if you want to achieve high rankings in search engines like Google.
 This is why it is vital for you to create relevant and unique content that stands out from the millions of spam articles that get posted every day.
-You need content that will be useful to your readers and establish your authority in order to get you useful links for your site’s growth.
+Most of the time, content writing services are being used to produce content that will be useful to readers and establish the authority to get useful links for the site’s growth.
 There are a few key steps to follow in order to develop an effective content strategy.
 And this would be true for any industry, as AC Waring have been finding out to their advantage:

 Identify Your Niche

 You need to identify the point and purpose of your brand.
 Once you know this, you will be able to pinpoint the kind of unique content that your target audience will seek.
 The topic niche or area guides you on identifying your audience, your keywords, as well as your strategy.
 This information will guide you to get appropriate topics for curating your content.

 It is vital to know who your target audience are in order to run a successful content marketing campaign.
 They will be the primary consumer of your content so you must know them well.
 There are various ways to identify the target audience.